-What financial resources do I need when starting a paint and sip business?
+What financial resources do I need to start a paint and sip business?

 What is the price of starting a paint and sip business?
 Well, the start-up cost to open a Pinot’s Palette ranges from $97,450 – $305,000 depending on the format of the business and the area.
 However, that doesn’t mean you need that much cash up-front.
 There are a number of ways to structure your investment for Pinot’s Palette ownership.
 Below are the most popular ways our franchise owners have done it.